-In his remarks, Mr. Speirs summed up the Sanatorium Board's experience in the care and rehabilitation of longterm patients.
-He said that the Sanatorium Board was pleased and honored to make experience.
+In his remarks, Mr. Speirs summed up the Sanatorium Board's experience in the care and rehabilitation of long-term patients.
+He said that the Sanatorium Board was pleased and honored to make available its "wealth of experience" to assist in meeting the hospital and health needs of the people of Manitoba in a new and wider field.